mock-carlosrodlop/my-jenkins-demos/resources/cli/README.md

 jenkins-cli create-job folder-a/folder-b < newFolder.xml
 ```

-Note: folder a needs to be existing
+Note: `folder-a` needs to be existing to create a subfolder from it

 ## RBAC